 This tutorial will show you how to deploy your own registry on Kubernetes for storing Docker images.
-You will also learn how to set up TLS certificates which will be issued for free from LetsEncrypt.com.
+You will also learn how to set up TLS certificates which will be issued for free from LetsEncrypt.org.

 You will learn how each part in the image above works together by following the tutorial.

 Do I need my own container registry?

 The primary purpose of a container registry is to store and host artifacts packaged in the Docker or OCI-image format.

 At present there are managed registries for container images offered by almost every cloud provider.
 Even companies who do not offer compute resources are starting to offer registries, such as jFrog, GitLab.com, Docker Inc, and GitHub.com.